-You can make inferences about vocabulary words using the context of the sentence, also called context clues.
+Children can make inferences about vocabulary words using the context of the sentence, also called context clues.

-Use these picture books in your reading and writing classroom to model making inferences and deductive reasoning.
+Use these picture books in your reading and writing classroom to model making inferences and practice deductive reasoning.

-Mentor Texts for Inference
+Mentor Texts for Making Inferences

 Small in the City by Sydney Smith

 With a strong sense of place, see a big city from a child’s point of view, a city that can be both scary and wonderful.
 The child shares tips about the city places, but who is he talking to?
 It’s not us… Can you search for clues that will help you draw a conclusion?
 Evocative, emotional visuals with dark, black lines will make you feel so connected to this child — especially at the end.

 Dirt + Water = MUD by Katherine Hannigan

 Girl plus best friend dog plus imagination equals a delightful picture book of pretend play fun.
 What else can you combine to make something new?
 (How very like an inference!)